DorkEye

 2. Stored XSS

-POSTs payloads to the URL, then refetches via GET and checks whether the marker survived in the persisted page.
+POSTs payloads to each parameter individually, then refetches via GET and checks whether the marker survived in the persisted page.

 Two-stage detection: